jr-42/football_simulation/README.md

 # Football simulation

 A program that will create players, teams and leagues.

 Current features:
 - Create a league
 - Simulate multiple seasons
 - Get tables and stats for each season
 - Get fixtures and results for individual teams
 - Get fixtures and results for league seasons and rounds
-- Relegation (** lose three bottom teams each year)
+- Relegation (* lose three bottom teams each year)
 - Each team has own play style and rating
-- Each player has own stats, position, and information
+- Each player has own position and basic information

+Short Term : Future improvements and features:
+- Player stats (scoring and appearances)
+- Rewards for position finished in league (money, improving rating, new players etc)
+- Improve match engine
+- Take form into account when calculating win/loss probabilities
+- League heirarchy (promotion and relegation)

+Long Term : Future improvements and features:
+- Add GUI for interactivity
+- Ability to create own team and manage à la Football Manager (which i am definitely not copying)

 ## To install on mac